spiderthatcodes/quivr/README.md

 -   Jessica Dickerson - Backend Auth, Users backend, React frontend, frontend style structure
 -   Michael Aguilar - Reviews backend, React and Redux frontend, UI and Graphic Design
--   Ian Norstad - Orders and Invoices backend, React and Redux frontend, UI and Graphic Design
+-   Ian Norstad - Orders backend, React and Redux frontend, UI and Graphic Design

 ## Running the Project

-1. Fork and clone the repository
-2. From terminal cd into the project directory
-3. Make sure Docker desktop is running, and run the following commands in your terminal:

--   docker volume create quivr-data
--   docker-compose build
--   docker-compose up

-_Disregard a potential error that may pop-up related to 'missing an environment variable.'
-This does not affect performance_

-To view the project, open http://localhost:3000/ in your browser
+To view the project:
+1. Open https://spidergrrljess.gitlab.io/module3-project-gamma/ in your browser
+2. Click the Login button
+3. Click Sign Up to register your new account
+4. Once the form is submitted, you will be logged in and will have full customer access, including making a custom surfboard order, viewing your order history, and leaving reviews for orders

 ## App Design